AI-Assisted Scientific Assessment: A Case Study on Climate Change: Results

 \subsection{Convergence}

 We expect that an effective consensus-based process will lead to an asymptotic convergence toward the final version of the document.
-We evaluate this hypothesis by computing text similarity metrics for each version.
-Specifically, we generate document embeddings\footnote{We use \texttt{\href{https://ai.google.dev/gemini-api/docs/embeddings}{gemini-embedding-001}} with task type \texttt{SEMANTIC\_SIMILARITY}} and calculate the inverse of the euclidean distance between each intermediate version and the final report.\footnote{Cosine similarity produces the same pattern but values are contained within a smaller interval near 1.0.} We also compute the similarity between contiguous (step-wise) versions.
+We evaluate convergence by computing text similarity metrics for each version.
+Specifically, we generate document embeddings\footnote{We use \texttt{\href{https://ai.google.dev/gemini-api/docs/embeddings}{gemini-embedding-001}} with task type \texttt{SEMANTIC\_SIMILARITY}} and calculate the bounded inverse Euclidean distance ($1/(1+d)$) between each intermediate version and the final report.\footnote{Cosine similarity produces the same pattern but values are contained within a smaller interval near 1.0.} We also compute the similarity between contiguous (step-wise) versions.
 Figure~\ref{fig:convergence} illustrates the results.
-As anticipated, similarity to the final report converges almost monotonically.
-Three distinct stages emerge: 1) The process begins at a high baseline of similarity because the starting point is of high quality.
-During the first 9 versions, the report undergoes rapid changes.
+Similarity to the final report converges almost monotonically.
+Three distinct stages emerge: 1) During the first 9 versions, the report undergoes rapid changes.
 2) The report enters a refinement stage characterized by smaller local changes.
 3) A final stage begins with the transition to the pre-final version.
 A period of fine-tuning then follows until completion.
 Three roughly similar stages are also visible in the history flow plot of Figure~\ref{fig:history-flow-phases12-anonym}, in that case as a function of the document length.